CatchRelease/crorm/README.md

 `dispatch()` - Get the Redux Store dispatch function.

-`entityType()` - Override in your model.
+`recordType()` - Override in your model.
 Should be the name of your model in redux, i.e. 'hero'.

 `order()` - Get an Immutable List of ids containing the server ordering for the current entityType.